 - Children can begin exhibiting bulimic behaviors as early as 5 years old

-- With teens, females are most likely to have bulimia nervosa
+- Girls are most likely to have bulimia nervosa than boys, although boys are still at risk

 - Half of the teens with anorexia nervosa also have bulimia nervosa